jimCresswell/wdio-cucumber-test/README.md

 # wdio-cucumber-test

 Testing out current state of integration between WebdriverIO and Cucumber.
+The driving feature file is [here](features/it_lives.feature).

 The tests operate again http://automationpractice.com/ .